Felix Frankfurter: Early life and education

 Frankfurter was born into an Ashkenazi Jewish family on November 15, 1882, in Vienna (then part of Austria-Hungary).
 He was the third of six children of Leopold Frankfurter, a merchant, and Emma (Winter) Frankfurter.
+His father died in 1916.
+His mother died in January 1928 after a prolonged illness.
 His uncle, Solomon Frankfurter, was head librarian at the Vienna University Library.
 Frankfurter's forebears had been rabbis for generations.
 In 1894, twelve-year-old Frankfurter and his family immigrated to the United States, settling in New York City's Lower East Side, a dense center of immigrants.
 Frankfurter attended P.S.
 25 and Townsend Harris High School, where he excelled at his studies and enjoyed playing chess and shooting craps on the street.
 He spent many hours reading at The Cooper Union for the Advancement of Science and Art and attending political lectures, usually on subjects such as trade unionism, socialism, and communism.

 After graduating in 1902 from City College of New York, where he was inducted into Phi Beta Kappa, Frankfurter worked for the Tenement House Department of New York City to raise money for law school.
 He applied successfully to Harvard Law School, where he excelled academically and socially.
 He became lifelong friends with Walter Lippmann and Horace Kallen, became an editor of the Harvard Law Review, and graduated first in his class with one of the best academic records since Louis Brandeis.